FAQs

 • Treatment is prolonged because the orthodontist's instructions were not followed (e.g., not wearing elastics as directed, poor care of appliances, bad eating habits)

-The payment methods we accept are Mastercard, Visa, Q Card, Farmers Finance, personal or bank cheque, Eftpos, cash or automatic payment.
+The payment methods we accept are Mastercard, Visa, Q Card, Eftpos, cash or automatic payment.
 Payment plans are available so that payments can be made throughout the course of the treatment.
 Our staff are happy to discuss your payment options to find a solution that will work for you.